 State laws on sex can vary, and can change as our social attitudes regarding sex evolve.
 To learn more see the related resources below:

-As you can see, while consent is a very important aspect of any sexual activity, it may not be enough when it comes to certain activities such as those involving prostitution or those performed in public places.
-If you have been charged with a sex crime or if would like legal assistance with a sex crime matter, having a strong criminal defense attorney in your corner could make the difference.
-Contact one today for a free preliminary evaluation of your case.
+As you can see, while consent is a very important aspect of any sexual activity, it may not be enough when it comes to certain activities, such as those involving prostitution or those performed in public places.
+If you've been charged under Colorado prohibited consensual sexual activity laws, or are facing charges for another sex crime, it's a good idea to consult with a local sex crime attorney to discuss your case and find out your options moving forward.

 Contact a qualified attorney.